 If the complainant remains dissatisfied he/she has the right to pursue his/her complaint with the relevant Ombudsman.

 Responsibilities of Staff and Volunteers

 An employee or volunteer may become aware that a concern or allegation is to be made against them in a number of ways.
-Employees/volunteer has a responsibility to:
+Employees/volunteers have responsibilities, as follows: